Normal or Not? – Dogs and Hot Spots

-Hot spots are typically caused by a common bacterial infection and can appear quickly within a few hours.
+Hot spots may initially be caused by irritants like bugs or allergens, and develop quickly into a common bacterial infection on the skin.
 The bacteria are attracted to wet or broken skin; baths, swimming, or a small scratch can all be a breeding ground.
 Dogs with matted or dirty fur, ticks, fleas, or parasites may also be more susceptible to the condition.
 Environmental and food allergies may also cause moist eczema to form.
 Hot spots can develop anywhere on a dog’s body, but are most commonly found near the ears, back end, or back legs.

 Excessive scratching, licking, and biting of the “hot spot” is the main sign of infection.
-An open wound will form and may ooze pus and scab over.
+You’ll also see a red patch of skin that may turn into an open wound, ooze pus, and scab over.
 Matted fur near the area is a definite indicator.
 The wound may become infected, leading to swelling and foul-smelling discharge.

 Because your dog’s chewing and licking only makes the issue worse, it’s important to prevent your dog from accessing the area.
 Use a cone, wrap the area with loose clothing (such as a sock if it’s on the dog’s leg), or keep close watch on your dog.

 - Trim the hair around the hot spot to reveal the extent of the infection.
 This will allow you to properly clean (and keep clean) the wound.